Koodiyattam: Origin

-Koodiyattam, meaning "combined acting" in Malayalam, combines Sanskrit theatre performance with elements of koothu.
-It is traditionally performed in temple theatres known as koothambalams.
-It is the only surviving art form that uses drama from ancient Sanskrit theatre.
-It has a documented history of a thousand years in Kerala, but its origins are not known.
-Koodiyattam and Chakyar koothu were among the dramatized dance worship services in the temples of ancient India, particularly Kerala.
-Both koodiyattam and Chakyar koothu originated from the ancient art form koothu, which is mentioned several times in Sangam literature, and the epigraphs of the subsequent Pallava, Pandiyan, Chera, and Chola periods.
-Inscriptions related to koothu can be seen in temples at Tanjore, Tiruvidaimaruthur, Vedaranyam, Tiruvarur, and Omampuliyur.
-They were treated as an integral part of worship services, alongside the singing of Tevaram and Prabandam hymns.
+Koodiyattam, which means "mixed acting" in Malayalam, blends Sanskrit theatre performance with features of koothu.
+It is traditionally played in temple theatres called koothambalams.
+It is the only surviving art form that incorporates drama from ancient Sanskrit theater.
+It originated over two thousand years prior.
+Koodiyattam and Chakyar Koothu were among the dramatic dance worship rites performed in ancient Indian temples, particularly in Kerala.
+Both Koodiyattam and Chakyar Koothu originated from the ancient art form koothu, which appears multiple times in Sangam literature and epigraphs from the Pallava, Pandiyan, Chera, and Chola periods.
+Inscriptions about koothu are found in temples in Tanjore, Tiruvidaimaruthur, Vedaranyam, Tiruvarur, and Omampuliyur.
+They were viewed as an essential component of worship services, alongside the singing of Tevaram and Prabandam hymns.

-Ancient kings are among those listed as authors of works for these services.
-There is evidence of these across the ancient subcontinent during the Chola and Pallava periods.
-A Pallava king called Rajasimha has been credited with authoring the play Kailasodharanam in Tamil, which has the topic of Ravana becoming subject to Siva's anger and being subdued mercilessly for this.
+Ancient kings are among those mentioned as creators of works for these services.
+There is evidence of these throughout the ancient subcontinent during the Chola and Pallava dynasties.
+Rajasimha, a Pallava king, is credited with writing the Tamil play "Kailasodharanam," which tells the story of Ravana becoming the target of Siva's wrath and being neutralized without mercy as a result.

-It is believed that Kulasekhara Varma, a medieval king of the Chera Perumal dynasty, reformed koodiyattam, introducing the local language for Vidusaka and structuring the presentation of the play into well-defined units.
-He himself wrote two plays, Subhadradhananjayam and Tapatisamvarana and made arrangements for their presentation on stage with the help of a Brahmin friend (Thozhan).
-These plays are still performed.
-Apart from these, the plays traditionally presented include Ascaryacudamani of Saktibhadra, Kalyanasaugandhika of Nilakantha, Bhagavadajjuka of Bodhayana, Nagananda of Harsa, and many plays ascribed to Bhasa, including Abhiseka and Pratima.
+Kulasekhara Varma, a medieval ruler of the Chera Perumal dynasty, is believed to have reformed koodiyattam by bringing Vidusaka to the local language and organizing the play's presentation into well-defined sections.
+He authored two plays, Subhadradhananjayam and Tapatisamvarana, and arranged for their theater performance with the assistance of a Brahmin friend Thozhan.
+These plays are still being performed.
+Aside from these, the plays traditionally performed include Ascaryacudamani of Saktibhadra, Kalyanasaugandhika of Nilakantha, Bhagavadajjuka of Bodhayana, Nagananda of Harsa, and several plays attributed to Bhasa, including Abhiseka and Pratima.